Works#2020

 KANDA SQUARE

-KANDA SQUARE was planned in the Kanda area, the second founding site of Sumitomo Corporation.
-It is a landmark of Kanda, a complex office building with 21 floors above ground, which was born as a challenge of Sumitomo Corporation's new urban development.
-Our company was in charge of the environmental interiors of the commercial zone on the first floor, sign design, construction work and furniture and fixture manufacturing work.
-[Customer issues/requests] ・To be able to feel the history and culture of Kanda.・I want to attract customers other than office workers, considering the compatibility of the store and interiors of the environment.・I want to create a space with an atmosphere that combines modern concept design and traditional craftsmanship.
-[Solution] concept design concept is "innovation and tradition."
-We added new methods to the traditional techniques of craftsmen, and added light newness to the weight of Kanda's accumulated history. .
-In addition, we have created a symbolic place called “Square” and “Nishikikoji” by setting up a function that encourages the activation of a new community by allowing users to share “time, heart, and commitment” and overlap each other.
-Sumitomo Corporation, designers, and craftsmen worked together to promote the project using a method called a "guild," in which they communicated directly.
-By having three craftsmen participate from the planning stage, the designer's image was further expanded, and collaboration between craftsmen led to the realization of ideas. <Our project members> [Sales and project management] Yukinori Hashida [design, layout] Michio Matsuzaki, Kosuke Kanayama, Shoko Yamada, Kazuhiko Komuro [interiors construction] Satoshi Hirayama, Miyuki Kitabatake [Sign design and construction] Nomura Products Co., Ltd. : Naohiro Mori, Shota Watanabe
+KANDA SQUARE was planned in the Kanda area, where Sumitomo Corporation was founded for the second time.
+It is a landmark of Kanda, a 21-story office complex that was born as a challenge for Sumitomo Corporation to create a new town.
+We were in charge of the interior interiors of the first floor commercial zone, the sign design, construction work and furniture and fixture manufacturing work.
+[Client's issues/requests] ・To be able to feel the history and culture of Kanda. ・We want to attract customers other than office workers by considering the compatibility of interiors of the store and the environment. ・We want to create an atmospheric space that combines modern concept design with traditional craftsmanship.
+[Solution] concept design concept is "innovation and tradition".
+By adding new methods to the traditional craftsmanship, we aimed to add a light newness to the weight of Kanda's accumulated history, creating a space that is innovative yet easy for everyone to enter and comfortable.
+Furthermore, by allowing users to share and overlap their "time, heart and attention," the "Square" and "Nishikikoji" were designed as symbolic locations to stimulate the creation of a new community.
+The project was carried out using a "Guild" method, where Sumitomo Corporation, the designers and the craftsmen came together and communicated directly.
+Having three craftsmen involved from the planning stage helped to broaden the designer's image even further, and the ideas were materialized through collaboration between the craftsmen, creating a good flow. <Our project members> [Sales and project management] Hashida Yukinori [design, layout] Matsuzaki Michio, Kanayama Kosuke, Yamada Shoko, Komuro Katsuhiko [interiors construction] Hirayama Satoshi, Kitabatake Miyuki [Sign design and construction] Nomura Products Co., Ltd.: Mori Naoaki, Watanabe Shota

 #Urban & Retail